• Skip to primary navigation

 • Onions – bring their familiar sweet oniony taste to this dish.
 I like to use Vidalia when they are in season, but any sweet yellow onion will work.

-• Sugar – is responsible for half of the sweet and sour taste and combines with vinegar to make the tangy sauce.
+• Sugar – is responsible for the sweet taste and combines with vinegar to make the tangy sweet and sour sauce.
+Brown sugar can be substituted.

-2. Pan-fry the bacon in a large oven-safe saute pan over medium-low heat.
+2. Pan-fry the bacon in a large oven-safe skillet over medium-low heat.
 Turn frequently and cook for about ten minutes or until it is browned and crispy.
 Remove from the pan and drain on paper towels.
 Leave the bacon grease in the pan.

 Pan-frying bacon in a skillet.